ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Totally frank and completely respectful
 - Maintain safety - confidence, humility, and skill
 - Start with the facts
-- Not trying to win the dialogue gathering facts is the homework required for crucicial conversations
+- Not trying to win the dialogue gathering facts is the homework required for crucial conversations
 - "I’m not sure you’re intending to send this message, but it comes across like…"
 - Rebuild safe try with contrasting; goal of contrasting is to be confident in what you want to express, not to apologize
 - After you share…invite others to do the same